Gilbertobal/OldBot/README.md

 - Is OldBot safe(undetectable)?

-R: THERE IS NO MACRO THAT IS 100% SAFE - AVOID USING ON YOUR MAIN CHAR - As described above, the tool simulates the keyboard and mouse.
-The image search function is used by many apps, there is no injection in the client or manipulation of packets/memory.
+R: Yes, but after releasing the tool publicly I guess it has been added on some type of blacklist of BattlEye - As described above, the tool simulates the keyboard and mouse.
+The image search function is safe, there is no injection in the client or manipulation of packets/memory.

 - What is "Background" option in the scripts?